doherty100/azuresandbox/README.md

 Alternatively, for speed, simply run `az group delete -g rg-sandbox-01`.
 You can run [cleanterraformtemp.sh](./cleanterraformtemp.sh) to clean up temporary files and directories.

-### Perform custom sample deployment
+### Perform custom sandbox deployment

 ---

-A custom deployment will likely be required to connect the samples to an organization's private network.
-This section provides guidance on how to customize the samples.
+A custom deployment will likely be required to connect the configurations to an organization's private network.
+This section provides guidance on how to customize the configurations.

 #### Document private network IP address ranges (sample)

 Use this section to document one or more private network IP address ranges by consulting a network professional.
-This is required if you want to establish a [hybrid connection](https://docs.microsoft.com/en-us/azure/architecture/solution-ideas/articles/hybrid-connectivity) between an organization's private network and the samples.
-The sample includes two IP address ranges used in a private network.
+This is required if you want to establish a [hybrid connection](https://docs.microsoft.com/en-us/azure/architecture/solution-ideas/articles/hybrid-connectivity) between an organization's private network and the configurations.
+The sandbox includes two IP address ranges used in a private network.
 The [CIDR to IPv4 Conversion](https://ipaddressguide.com/cidr) tool may be useful for completing this section.

 IP address range | CIDR | First | Last | IP address count
 --- | --- | --- | --- | --: